Put the Brakes on Fatalities Day

-Cross-posted from Put the Brakes on Fatalities, courtesy of Kansas Department of Transportation at "Best way to Put the Brakes on Fatalities?
+Cross-posted from Put the Brakes on Fatalities, courtesy of Kansas Department of Transportation of "Best way to Put the Brakes on Fatalities?
 One safe choice at a time".

 Before I get too far into my own "Put the Brakes on Fatalities" message, I want to thank KDOT for hosting this incredible series every year and for their clear commitment to road safety.

-At the U.S. Department of Transportation share that commitment.
+We at the U.S. Department of Transportation share that commitment.
 Safety is our number one priority.
-Always has been; always will be.
+Always has been; always will.